azhu9/Hack-NJIT-2023/README.md

 # Hack-NJIT-2023
 ## Hackathon Project 2023 - Weather Ahoy
-A website that tells you whether or not you should sail based on weather conditions using www.openweathermap.org's api
+A website that tells you whether or not you should sail based on weather conditions using the www.openweathermap.org weather api.